josephenguehard/Semi-Supervised-Segmentation/README.md

 ### Folders

 The main code is in the Jupyter Notebook file.
-The file functions.py stores many utils functions to load, preprocess and seve the data, and the file clustering_layer.py contains a Keras layer which is added on top of our network.
+The file functions.py stores many utils functions to load, preprocess and save the data, and the file clustering_layer.py contains a Keras layer which is added on top of our network.
 The training and testing sets have to be added to the main directory in the subfolders datasets/iSeg2017/iSeg-2017-Training and datasets/iSeg2017/iSeg-2017-Testing

 ### Libraries
 The code requires the following configuration